awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 ## Example 4: Specifying Multiple Rules<a name="lifecycle-config-conceptual-ex4"></a>

 You can specify multiple rules if you want different lifecycle actions of different objects\.
 The following lifecycle configuration has two rules:
 + Rule 1 applies to objects with the key name prefix `classA/`\.
-It directs Amazon S3 to transition objects to the GLACIER storage class one year after creation and expire these objects 10 years after creation\.
+It directs Amazon S3 to transition objects to the S3 Glacier storage class one year after creation and expire these objects 10 years after creation\.
 + Rule 2 applies to objects with key name prefix `classB/`\.
 It directs Amazon S3 to transition objects to the STANDARD\_IA storage class 90 days after creation and delete them one year after creation\.

 ```